 Plenty of our gear is vulnerable to moisture when backpacking—including cameras, phones, and down sleeping bags—so water protection is high on our priority list.
 Most packs offer decent weather resistance with hard-face nylon and a durable water repellent (DWR) treatment, although sustained moisture will eventually make its way through the coating and outer fabric.
 If protection is a concern, there are plenty of waterproof designs on the market, including packs made with Dyneema, X-Pac, or Ultra.
 These specialized packs are so reliable that we’ve used one (the Dyneema Hyperlite Windrider) as a dry bag with no issue.

 It doesn’t matter how much padding or suspension your pack has—it won’t be comfortable if you don’t size it correctly.
 Many packs come in a women’s version, which generally feature shorter torso lengths than men’s packs, shoulder straps and hipbelts contoured specifically to fit a female shape, and—of course—dedicated colorways.
-The exception to this rule is ultralight packs like the Hyperlite, Gossamer Gear, ULA, Black Diamond, and Zpacks models above, which are only offered in unisex models.
+The exception to this rule is ultralight packs like the Hyperlite, Gossamer Gear, ULA, and Black Diamond models above, which are only offered in unisex models.
 However, thanks to their deeper range of size and customization options (for the Ultra Circuit 68, ULA lets you choose between four torso lengths, six hipbelt sizes, and two types of shoulder straps), these packs ensure a great fit for bodies of all sizes.

-Most traditional backpacking packs are offered in two to three sizes, which vary most in terms of torso and hip measurements.
+Most traditional backpacking packs are offered in two or three sizes, which vary most in terms of torso and hip measurements.
 Sizes are most often differentiated by their torso length; for example, the Osprey Aura AG LT comes in sizes extra small/small and medium/large, with the former built to fit those with torso lengths of 13 to 17 inches and the latter for 16- to 20-inch torsos.
 Most hipbelts are so adjustable that you’re safe to size your pack based on torso measurement alone; for example, the Osprey Aura AG LT’s hipbelt has a 26- to 50-inch range.
 That said, if your body doesn’t fit the mold for “standard” proportions, there are designs that allow you to swap in a different sized hipbelt, including the ULA Equipment Circuit, Gossamer Gear Mariposa, and REI Co-op Flash.

 A final consideration is whether or not a pack features an adjustable torso length.
 This is standard fare on feature-rich backpacking packs—most offer at least 4 inches of torso adjustment by way of integrated velcro or ladder systems—and an especially great feature for growing bodies or if you want to share your pack between friends and family members.
 However, adjustability can be cut in the name of weight savings.
 Generally, packs that have fixed torsos come in more sizes (the Gregory Facet is offered in three sizes, while the Hyperlite Southwest comes in five), and we’ve been surprised by our success nailing a good fit with most of these models.
 It especially helps to educate yourself on how to correctly adjust your pack: With the load lifters loosened (the straps that secure the top of the shoulder straps to the pack), snug the hipbelt first, then the shoulder straps.
 Then, give the load lifters a tug so that the shoulder straps are flush with your body and the pack flush against your back.
 Finally, secure the sternum strap.
 For more on this, see our Backpack Fit and Sizing Guide.